beta1597/cg-monitor/README.md

 **A.** When your first pool is dead cg-monitor will automatic switch to your backup pool.
 So you need to add a backup pool for every algorithm.

 ---

+**Q. How can i reset my password?**

+**A.** You need to update the "value1" colomn of the row "user" in the "cgmonitor__settings" table with your own secret_passphrase (in the _config.php file), then the system will ask you back for a new user and a new password.

+---
 ### Our Donation Addresses:

 **Bitcoin**<br>